mtumilowicz/rust-rocket-workshop/README.txt

 * Rust will infer types of a closure’s arguments and return type

 ## pattern matching
-* can be thought of as a generalization of the switch statement
+* generalization of the switch statement
     * comparing objects not just by value (or overloaded equality operator, etc.) but by structure
 * example
     ```